Michael Angelo Saltarelli

 Michael Angelo Saltarelli (January 17, 1932 – October 8, 2009) was an American prelate of the Roman Catholic Church.
-He served as Bishop of Wilmington from 1995 to 2008.
+He served as bishop of Wilmington in Delaware from 1995 to 2008.
 He previously served as an auxiliary bishop of the Archdiocese of Newark in New Jersey from 1990 to 1995.

 Biography

 Early life

 One of seven children, Michael Saltarelli was born on January 17, 1932, in Jersey City, New Jersey, to Michael and Caroline (née Marzitello) Saltarelli.
 Former Boston College football player Brian Toal is Michael Saltarelli's grandnephew.

 Saltarelli attended James J. Ferris High School in Jersey City and later Seton Hall University in South Orange, New Jersey, where he obtained a Bachelor of Arts degree in 1956.
 Saltarelli then studied at Immaculate Conception Seminary in Darlington, New Jersey.

 Priesthood

 Saltarelli was ordained to the priesthood at the Cathedral of the Sacred Heart in Newark for the Archdiocese of Newark by Archbishop Thomas Boland on May 28, 1960.
 Saltarelli first served as an associate pastor at Holy Family Parish in Nutley, New Jersey, from 1960 to 1977, earning a Master of Religious Studies degree from Manhattan College in New York City in 1975.
 He was then appointed as pastor of Our Lady of Assumption Parish in Bayonne, New Jersey, serving there until 1982.
 Saltarelli was then named executive director for pastoral services in the archdiocese.
 He was raised by the Vatican to the rank of honorary prelate in 1984.

 Saltarelli was named pastor of St. Catherine of Siena Parish in Cedar Grove, New Jersey, in June 1985, and vicar for priests in November 1987.
 He also served as dean of North Essex, Bayonne, and West Essex in New Jersey.
 He served two terms as a member of and one term as president of the Priests' Personnel Board, and was a member of the archdiocesan school board.